 Mixed flocks of pigeons wheel round in exuberant flight.
 Hill pigeons, similar to our familiar rock pigeons, except for a bright white band across the middle of the tail; and snow pigeons, more silvery white than grey, the sun flashing on their hoary breasts and pulsing narrow wings.

-The day before we are to depart Spiti we drive up the Pin valley.
+the Pin valley.
 The Pin river flows almost directly northwards to join the Spiti river.
 There has been fairly heavy snowfall the night before.
 A snow-plow has been deployed here earlier today to open the road.
 We see it en-route, parked safely but seemingly abandoned, beside the track.
 SS says if the cleared snow which has been piled high on the verges topples onto the road we will get trapped here, since this road is the only entry and exit to and from the valley.

 Pin valley has a different character from the Spiti valley.
 It is a narrow, picturesque valley.
 The track for the most part is not much higher than the level of the river.
 The mountains rise steeply on either side, restricting the hours of direct sunlight onto the valley floor.
 As a result the river is more ice and snow than water.
 Giant boulders in the river are cast in mantles of white, and overhanging banks of snow completely hide the glittering river in places.